Sandhurst

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Public transport analysis shows five active transport stops operating within Sandhurst.
-These stops serve a mix of buses on two individual routes, collectively providing 433 weekly passenger trips.
-Transport accessibility is rated as limited, with residents typically located 671 meters from the nearest transport stop.
-As a primarily residential area, most residents commute outward and the car remains the dominant mode at 95%.
-Vehicle ownership averages 1.9 per dwelling, above the regional average.
-According to the 2021 Census, which may reflect COVID-19 conditions, 34.6% of residents work from home.
+Public transport analysis indicates five active stops operating within Sandhurst, offering a mix of bus services.
+These stops are served by two distinct routes, collectively facilitating 433 weekly passenger trips.
+Transport accessibility is rated as limited, with residents typically residing 671 meters from the nearest stop.
+As primarily residential, most residents commute outward; car remains dominant at 95%.
+Vehicle ownership averages 1.9 per dwelling, surpassing regional averages.
+Notably, 34.6% of residents work from home (2021 Census).

-Service frequency averages 61 trips per day across all routes, equating to approximately 86 weekly trips per individual stop.
+Service frequency averages 61 trips daily across all routes, equating to approximately 86 weekly trips per stop.

 Frequently Asked Questions - Transport